lelandriordan/navbar-offcanvas/README.md

 No extra `<nav>` or `<ul>` elements are added.
 Instead, the default `.navbar-collapse` behavior is overwritten with the `.navbar-offcanvas` class.

-This was adapted from the [Bootstrap's offcanvas example.](http://getbootstrap.com/examples/offcanvas/)
+This was adapted from [Bootstrap's offcanvas example.](http://getbootstrap.com/examples/offcanvas/)